SGDInstitute/apollo/content/collections/pages/sgdinstitute/2022-trans-fat.md

             marks:
               -
                 type: lead
-            text: "Programs like the Trans(Gender) Justice Teach-in\_are made possible by the generous financial support of grassroots donors.If you learned something from this program, please\_"
+            text: "Programs like the Trans(Gender) Justice Teach-in\_are made possible by the generous financial support of grassroots donors."
       -
+        type: paragraph
+        content:
+          -
+            type: text
+            marks:
+              -
+                type: lead
+            text: "If you learned something from this program, please\_" -
             type: text
             marks: